mystatus/dynamodb-to-elasticsearch/README.md

 ## Description

-`dynamodb-to-elasticsearch` is a simple CLI tool for scanning over a DynamoDB table and sending documents to Elasticsearch.
+`dynamodb-to-elasticsearch` is a simple CLI tool for iterating over an [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) table and sending documents to [Elasticsearch](https://www.elastic.co/elasticsearch/).
 This package is written in [TypeScript](https://www.typescriptlang.org/).

 This package is currently maintained by [Defense Digital Service](https://dds.mil/) (DDS).

-## Usage
+## Setup

-### Installation

 NPM: